IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

+Other ventures

 Music career

 In August 2021, Watkins released his first single, "Dooty Booty", on his YouTube channel.
 Following its upload, the song quickly became popular on YouTube and other social media sites, such as TikTok.
-In November, Watkins released a single titled "Shake", which sampled both "Ready or Not" by the Fugees as well as "Hit The Road Jack" by Ray Charles.
+In November, Watkins released a single titled "Shake", which sampled both "Ready or Not" by the Fugees and "Hit The Road Jack" by Ray Charles.
 The song's accompanying music video received over 211 million views on YouTube.

 In June 2022, he released a song called "Ronaldo (Sewey)", following his newfound admiration for Cristiano Ronaldo.
 In November 2022, he released a single titled "World Cup" under Warner Records in honor of the 2022 FIFA World Cup.
 On July 7, 2023, Watkins was a surprise guest at the 2023 Rolling Loud festival in Portugal and performed "Shake", "World Cup" and "Portuginies" with the support of American rapper Ski Mask the Slump God and producer DJ Scheme.

-In March 2024, Watkins released his first extended play Trip 2 Brazil.
+In March 2024, Watkins released his first extended play, Trip 2 Brazil.

+In June 2026, his song "World Cup (Champions)" was included in the FIFA World Cup 2026 Official Album.
+Watkins later performed the song at the closing ceremony of the 2026 FIFA World Cup final.